Guide to Market Value of Your Home

 Finish your basement

 Selling a house with a finished basement can increase the value dramatically.
-It can raise the operable square footage of the house and is desirable for many families.
+It can raise the usable square footage of the house and is desirable for many families.
 A finished basement means it has a full electrical system and finished floors, walls and ceilings.
-An easy way to identify a finished basement is if it’s ready to live in or can serve as an additional room such as a place for relatives to stay, a home office, or a child’s playroom.
+One way to identify a finished basement is if it’s ready to live in or can serve as an additional room, such as a place for relatives to stay, a home office or a child’s playroom.

 If you’re looking for fun weekend projects to help upgrade your home, these eight home improvement ideas might inspire you!